Dear Dr. Don,

 Which Social Security strategy makes the most sense?
 It depends on whether you're single, divorced or married, and also on the health and life expectancy of you and, if married, your spouse.

 Besides trying to maximize the payments from the government, you would want to protect against longevity risk, or the risk of outliving your income.

 A 2010 paper that appeared in the Journal of Financial Planning by William Meyer and William Reichenstein, "Social Security: When to Start Benefits and How to Minimize Longevity Risk," provides ideas on which strategy might be appropriate for different people.

 It explains that single people who expect to live the average number of years get the same present value of benefits no matter when they begin.
 Single people with shorter life expectancies should take benefits early, and vice versa: Those with longer life expectancies should delay.
 Couples who want to take advantage of present value should have the lower-earning spouse take benefits as soon as possible, and the higher-earning spouse should delay until age 70.

-I hope this helps you to better decide when to take benefits.
+I hope this helps you better decide when to take benefits.
 Here's hoping you have a happy and long retirement!

 Get more news, money-saving tips and expert advice by signing up for a free Bankrate newsletter.

 Ask the adviser

 To ask a question of Dr. Don, go to the "Ask the Experts" page and select one of these topics: "Financing a home," "Saving & Investing" or "Money."
 Read more Dr. Don columns for additional personal finance advice.